 4. Why Do You Think Financial Management is Important for a Company?

-Tip 1: Relate your ideas with the objectives of finance management.
+Tip 1: Relate your ideas with the objectives of financial management.

 Tip 2: Highlight the legal significance of financial management for business.